BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased Renegade's health regen to 1.5% per point.

-Considerably reduced the damage curve on Violent Momentum for speeds past normal walking speed and made it stop counting as a kill skill (credit to Arin for the kill skill removal portion).
+Considerably reduced the gun damage curve on Violent Momentum for speeds past normal walking speed and made it stop counting as a kill skill (credit to Arin for the kill skill removal portion).

 Fixed a typo in the Antifreeze's description.